jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

 Connect a USB cable from the *Pi Fast Flash Board* to the Host computer.
 (I did not require separate power, the USB was enough).

-Run the `rpiboot` utility.
-When it exits you should have a new mass storage device showing up.
+Run the `rpiboot` utility, to bring up the *CM* as a mass storage device.

     scott@octo:~$ sudo rpiboot